better-internet/radworks-docs/docs/running-a-seed-node.md

 ---
 id: running-a-seed-node
-title: Running a seed Node
+title: Running a seed node
 ---

 To improve data availability, participants in the network can choose to act as